Competition Prep & Meet Strategy for Track and Field Athletes

 competition-week adjustments

-The goal is to help athletes show up prepared.
+The goal is to help athletes show up prepared, calm, and ready to execute.

-Track and field is not one event, and meet strategy should not be one-size-fits-all either.
+Track and field is not one event, and meet strategy should not be one-size-fits-all.

-A distance athlete needs a different race-day approach than a pole vaulter.
+A hurdler needs a different rhythm and confidence plan than a vaulter.

 the athlete’s event